shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/android-sdk-integration.md

 ---
-title: Android SDK Integration
+title: Android SDK Integration Overview
 description: In this article, find links to resources that provide instructions on integrating our Android SDK with your project. ms.custom: android-sdk ms.date : 10/28/2023
 ---

-# Android SDK integration
+# Overview

 This section provides instructions on integrating our Android SDK with your project.